Economy of Guatemala: 2009 food crisis

-In September 2009, Guatemalan President Álvaro Colom declared that lack of food and proper nutrition were a national emergency.
-Colom stated that the situation is the combined result of a severe drought and global warming, which have reduced the domestic food supply, and the global financial crisis, which reduced Guatemala's ability to import food.
-Colom said the government would immediately seek assistance from the international community for emergency food supplies.
+In September 2009, Guatemalan President Álvaro Colom stated that the situation reduced the domestic food supply and reduced Guatemala's ability to import food.
+Colom said the government would immediately seek assistance for emergency food supplies.

-A number of international organizations expressed concern about Guatemala's current economic status in 2009.
-The United Nations World Food Programme (WFP) and the World Bank reported the following:
+A number of international organizations expressed concern about Guatemala's economic status in 2009.
+They were the United Nations World Food Programme (WFP) and the World Bank.

-Guatemala has the fourth highest rate of chronic malnutrition in the world and the highest in the western hemisphere.

-Approximately 75% of Guatemalans live below the poverty level, which is defined as an income that is not sufficient to purchase a basic basket of goods and basic services.

-Approximately 58% of the population have incomes below the extreme poverty line, which is defined as the amount needed to purchase a basic basket of food.

-Approximately 50% of Guatemalan children under the age of 5 now suffer from chronic under-nutrition.

-In the nation's highlands, where many indigenous people live, 70% of children under age 5 are malnourished.

 Agriculture

-Guatemala is the world leader in Cardamom production and export.
+Guatemala is the world leader in cardamom production and export.
 As of 2013, demand for biofuels has resulted in diversion of land from subsistence agriculture to sugar cane and African Palm plantations.
 Much of the land is owned by large landlords.
 Due to legal requirements for production of biofuels in the United States the price of maize, a Guatemalan staple, has risen sharply.
 Agriculture accounts for 60% of Guatemalan exports and employs more than 50% of the labor force.

 In 2018, Guatemala produced 35.5 million tons of sugarcane (it's one of the 10 largest producers in the world) and 4 million tons of banana (it's one of the 15 largest world producers).
 In addition, in the same year it produced 2.3 million tons of palm oil, 245 thousand tons of coffee, 1.9 million tons of maize, 623 thousand tons of melon, 312 thousand tons of pineapple, 564 thousand tons of potato, 349 thousand tons of rubber, 331 thousand tons of tomato, 253 thousand tons of beans, 124 thousand tons of avocado, 124 thousand tons of lemon, 177 thousand tons of orange, 120 thousand tons of cauliflower and broccoli, 93 thousand tons of papaya, 107 thousand tons of watermelon, 98 thousand tons of carrot, 75 thousand tons of cabbage, 84 thousand tons of lettuce and chicory, 38 thousand tons of cardamom in addition to smaller productions of other agricultural products.